BNasmith/PTForsyth/PTFWorkofChrist.md

 in that way which He did not and could not do
 He could not bear the penalty of remorse.
-But the whole of His work, was not the bearing of punishment ; it was not the acceptance of suffer- ing.
+But the whole of His work, was not the bearing of punishment; it was not the acceptance of suffer- ing.
 It was the recognition and justification of it, the "homologation" of God's judgment and
 God's holiness in it.